10 Tips – Roll Perfect Sugar Cookies

 If you have to make cookie pops, insert the stick into the chilled cookie just before baking – this will ensure you do not distort the cookie shape.

-Tip – I dip my cookie stick in egg white.
+Pro tip – I dip my cookie stick in egg white.
 Place my hand on the cookie as shown and slide the stick right under the cookie.
-Because the dough is cold it won’t lose shape.
-The egg white helps the cookie stick slide easily but most importantly sticks to the cookie-like glue.
+Because the dough is cold, it won’t lose shape.
+The egg white helps the cookie stick slide easily, but most importantly, sticks to the cookie-like glue.

 Works for every cookie dough

 Now, these tips work for all cookie dough.
 Even the ones that do not need rolling.
-Chill your dough before forming the shapes as well as before you bake them.
+Chill your dough before forming the shapes and before you bake them.
 I promise you will be a happy cookie baker.

 Best timeline for decorating cookies

-One of the things we like to do is start a project and expect to get done with it in one go.
+One of the things we like to do is start a project and expect to get it done in one go.
 Start to finish.
-Often, that attitude makes us compromise on time that a project needs.
+Often, that attitude makes us compromise on the time a project needs.
 In this case, it’s the chilling time.
-However, if you plan your project a little in advance you will find that you not only complete your project on time but do a great job with it, and most importantly, have fun doing it.
+However, if you plan your project a little in advance, you will find that you not only complete your project on time but do a great job with it, and most importantly, have fun doing it.

 Most rolled cookies can stay in the fridge for up to two days if wrapped well.
-So no haste, bake them when you have time. - Always bake cookies when you can give it the attention it needs and with a kitchen timer on hand.
+So no haste, bake them when you have time. - Always bake cookies when you can give them the attention they need, and with a kitchen timer on hand.

 A rule of thumb for me – never trust yourself when it comes to baking cookies.
 They bake so fast that often that one extra minute can ruin all your hard work.

-So, preheat the oven – when you place the first tray input the timer for 10 minutes – often cookies bake at 10 or 11 minutes if cut at the thickness of 1/4 inch. - Remove, cool on the rack and then store well in a cookie jar.
+So, preheat the oven – when you place the first tray in, set the timer for 10 minutes – often cookies bake at 10 or 11 minutes if cut at a thickness of 1/4 inch. - Remove, cool on the rack, and then store well in a cookie jar.
 Never leave cookies out too long after they are cooled – store them in a cookie jar so they stay crisp and don’t dry out.

 Hi, `I’m going to try this recipe, it looks perfect.
 Ive got 500 cookies to make so hopefully